-Southwest of Olympia near Littlerock, the Straddleline ORV Park (aka Thurston County ORV Park) is a 155 acre riding area adjacent to Capitol State Forest.
-He site is adjacent to State Route 8 and divided between the two counties with 78 acres of land in Grays Harbor County and 77 acres in Thurston County.
+Southwest of Olympia near Littlerock, the Straddleline ORV Park is a 155 acre riding area adjacent to Capitol State Forest.
+Also known as Thurston County ORV Park, the site is adjacent to State Route 8 and divided between the two counties with 78 acres of land in Grays Harbor County and 77 acres in Thurston County.

 Straddleline is an intensive use facility which includes 5 miles of bike trails in the park and access to over 100 miles of trails within Capitol State Forest.
 It offers over 150 acres of open riding, 1 mile MX track, 1/8 mile flat track, off-road courses, sand drag strip, kids mini MX course, 4-wheel drive obstacle course, camp sites, meeting hall, restrooms with showers, concession stand with restrooms, covered grandstands, a main office and a caretakers residence.